mapbox/web-mapping-curriculum/class-1/README.md

 ## Homework

 ### Writing prompts
-Note: submit writing prompts each week as a markdown file in your class repo.
+Note: submit writing prompts each week as the `writing-prompts.md` markdown file in your class repo.

 How the internet works
 1. Why is HTTP a thing?